gsass/gsass.site/content/portfolio.md

 ## 2013 - Vecna: Health, usability, and accessibility

-In 2013, I went on to work at another company with robotics projects, but in their Electronic Health Records department\*.
-This was my first experience with full-stack engineering.
+In 2013, I went on to work at [Vecna](https://www.vecna.com/), another company with robotics projects, but in their Electronic Health Records department\*.
+This was my first experience with full-stack engineering for web applications.
 At the time, the healthcare industry was adapting to new "Meaningful Use" federal standards for functionality, accessibility, and portability of health record systems.

 My team was initially charged with modernizing the frontend code (to Backbone, the state of the art at the time) so we could ensure compliance and accessibility of our Patient Dashboard and Patient Onboarding experiences.
 This was my first time managing dependencies across and between the client/server layers of a web application.
 It was also my first time working around the limits of an ORM - ever since then I've worked to Let The DB Do The Work whenever possible.